SCC Course Catalog

 Library

-The library contains over 20,000 physical books and audiovisual materials and a wide-variety of journal and newspaper subscriptions.
-The library provides 20 Internet-accessible computers, free Wi-Fi, and two study rooms equipped with media.
+The library contains over 19,000 physical books and audiovisual materials.
+Available are 20 Internet-accessible computers, free Wi-Fi, and two study rooms equipped with whiteboards.
 Students, faculty, and staff have access to nearly 100 online databases, including Ovid Nursing and Allied Health journal and eBooks, ProQuest Central, Learning Express/PrepStep, and OverDrive eBooks and eAudiobooks.
-These databases offer access to more than 27,000 journal, newspaper, and magazine titles.
-There are also over 280,000 eBooks that users have access to through the library.
+These databases offer access to more than 29,000 journal, newspaper, and magazine titles.
+There are also over 300,000 eBooks that users have access to through the library.
 The library’s online catalog provides access to the physical resources of most North Carolina community colleges.
 Students, faculty, and community members may request materials be sent to them through Interlibrary Loan.
-Students can also check out a Chromebook, Wi-Fi Hotspot, and accessibility technology for a semester at a time to take home and use for classes.
-Library staff are available from 7:30 a.m. -8:00 p.m.
+Students can also check out a Chromebook or accessibility technology for a semester at a time to take home and use for classes.
+Library staff are available from 7:30 a.m. -7:00 p.m.
 Monday – Thursday, and 7:30 a.m. -1:00 p.m. on Fridays in the Fall and Spring Semesters; 7:30 a.m.-5:00 p.m. in the Summer Semester.

 Parking and Traffic